popo00oo/web_application_project/README.md

 **Deployment front-end**<br>
 Keep running the frontend and backend termianl <br>
-in the frontend open a new terminal window, run **.\ngrok.exe http 8000** Then get the link from Forwarding like https://xxxx-xxx-xxxx-xxxx-xxxx-xxxx-xxxx-xxxx-xxxx.ngrok-free.app/
+in the frontend open a new terminal window, run **.\ngrok.exe http 8000** Then get the link from Forwarding like https://xxxx-xxx-xxxx-xxxx-xxxx-xxxx-xxxx-xxxx-xxxx.ngrok-free.app/ Click it and run,you can also open on the phone with this link